ringcentral/ringcentral-api-docs/docs/messaging/quick-start/index.md

 ##### Choose a Language to Get Started

-Send an SMS in less than five minutes and thne check out our [SMS Best Practices Guide](../sms/best-practices).
+Send an SMS in less than five minutes and then check out our [SMS Best Practices Guide](../sms/best-practices).

 * [Javascript/Node](./node/)
 * [Python](./python/)